 Commission as Financial Assistance

-This how Medina and his Zafire Student Financial Program trick the students.
+This is how Medina and his Zafire Student Financial Program trick the students.
 Instead of calling it a commission, Zafire called it financial assistance.

 The information below is taken from the general provision and guiding principles of the company and will help us assess whether the program is indeed financial assistance: